LukeShortCloud/rootpages/src/automation/puppet.rst

    -  held = A package will only be updated if another package resource requires it to be.
    -  present or installed
    -  purged = Uninstall the package and delete the related configuration files.
-   -  <VERESION> = Specify the exact package version that should be present.
+   -  <VERSION> = Specify the exact package version that should be present.

 -  install_options = An array of additional arguments to use with the package manager during installations.
 -  reinstall_on_refresh = If the package should be reinstalled when activated by a fresh event.
 Default: false.